r-tmap/tmap/README.md

 Development (major update!)
 ------------

-We are working on a major update (version4).
+We are working on a major update (version 4).
 The development of the current CRAN release (3.3) has been stopped, but if there are critical bugs, let us know.
 Version 4 will be submitted to CRAN this year, when it is mature enough and when it is backwards compatible with version 3.

 Are you curious about version 4?
 You can install the development version as follows: